Bangladesh women's national under-17 football team

-The Bangladesh women's national under-17 football team represents Bangladesh in international women's under-17 football in the AFC U-16 Women's Championship and the FIFA U-17 Women's World Cup.
+The Bangladesh women's national under-17 football team represents Bangladesh in international women's under-17 football in the AFC U-17 Women's Asian Cup and the FIFA U-17 Women's World Cup.
 It is controlled by the Bangladesh Football Federation.
 They have qualified for the 2017 AFC U-16 Women's Championship in Thailand in September 2017.
-That is the 1st time, the team will play in the final round of this tournament after 2005 edition.
+That was the 1st time, this team played in the final round of the tournament after 2005 edition.

 Team image

 Home stadium

 The Bangladesh women's national under-17 football team plays its home matches on the Bangabandhu National Stadium.